 Although it’s not a secret at all, it remains fairly unknown that Yoga consists of four classic paths: Jnana Yoga, Bhakti Yoga, Karma Yoga, and Raja Yoga.
 In the West, we usually tend to focus primarily on “physical” Yoga aka Yoga as Exercise, that is, Raja Yoga, and it’s often assumed that Raja Yoga equals Yoga.

-To dive deeply into the differences between the various Yoga’s is a whole other subject, but what we nowadays call Asthanga Yoga, Kriya Yoga, Hatha Yoga, Pranayama Yoga, Vinyasa Yoga, Kundalini Yoga, Iyengar Yoga, Bikram Yoga, and the like, are mainly derivatives from Raja Yoga as revealed by Patanjali in his famous text “Yoga Sutras of Patanjali.”
+To dive deeply into the differences between the various types of Yoga is a whole other subject, but what we nowadays call Ashtanga Yoga, Kriya Yoga, Hatha Yoga, Pranayama Yoga, Vinyasa Yoga, Kundalini Yoga, Iyengar Yoga, Bikram Yoga, and the like, are mainly derivatives from Raja Yoga as revealed by Patanjali in the famous text Yoga Sutras of Patanjali.

-Over the years, we have bundled these Asanas and Pranayamas in a variety of Yoga-styles (i.e. the Raya Yoga siblings).
-And these are the postures and breathing techniques we also find in Traditional Thai Massage.
-It’s because of this aspect, that Thai Massage is also known as “Thai Yoga Massage” or “Passive Yoga” or “Yoga-For-Lazy-People.”
+Over the years, we have bundled these Asanas and Pranayamas in a variety of Yoga styles and modalities.
+And these are the postures and breathing techniques we also find in Thai Massage.
+It’s because of this aspect that Thai Massage is also known as Thai Yoga Massage, “Passive Yoga” or “Yoga-For-Lazy-People.”